This Easy Lemon Bars Recipe is a refreshing, sweet, and slightly tart treat made up of a lemony custard filling on top of a buttery shortbread crust.

-This easy dessert is quick to make and every absolutely loves them!
+This recipe for lemon bars is quick to make, and everyone loves them!

-What makes these so good?
+Crust: What makes these so good?
 First, that crumbly buttery shortbread crust.
-And please don’t substitute the butter with margarine or shortening.
-Butter is best and makes everything 983x better.
+Use real butter for the best flavor.

-Like most fruit, lemons can range in size but on average each lemon will give you give about 3 Tablespoons of fresh lemon juice.
+Like most fruit, lemons can range in size, but on average, each lemon will give you about 3 tablespoons of fresh lemon juice.
 Each lemon will provide about 1 tablespoon of lemon zest using a microplane grater.

 Or to leave a comment, click here!